schombert/Project-Alice/docs/contributing.md

 3. Open the project in Visual Studio and let it configure (CMake should run in the output window and download dependencies; this may take some time).
 4. Go look at the "Final Touches" section at the bottom of this page.

+If you experience problems with audio playback, you may wish to install Windows Media Player and Windows Media Feature Pack (https://support.microsoft.com/en-us/windows/get-windows-media-player-81718e0d-cfce-25b1-aee3-94596b658287) to be able to properly playback MP3 files (the music jukebox).

 #### Linux (Debian-based distro)

 Make sure to install the required dependencies.